diofant/diofant/docs/tutorial/manipulation.rst

 traversal function for our expression tree.
 See if you can write a post-order traversal function.

-Such traversals are so common in SymPy that the generator functions ``preorder_traversal`` and ``postorder_traversal`` are provided to make such traversals easy.
+Such traversals are so common in Diofant that the generator functions ``preorder_traversal`` and ``postorder_traversal`` are provided to make such traversals easy.
 We could have also written our algorithm as